These Bylaws (referred to as the "Bylaws") govern the affairs of TEXAS BISON

 Compensation

-4.13 Directors may receive compensation for their services, subject to an affirmative confirming vote of voting active members.
-The Board of Directors may adopt a resolution providing for payment to directors of expenses of attendance at meetings of the Board of Directors.
+4.12 Directors may receive compensation for their services, subject to an affirmative confirming vote of Voting Members.
+The Board of Directors may adopt a resolution providing for payment to directors of expenses for attendance at meetings of the Board of Directors.

 Removal of Directors

-4.15 The Fifty-one Percent (51%) members may vote to remove a director at any time.
+4.13 The vote of Fifty-one Percent (51%) of Voting Members is required to remove a director at any time.

 ARTICLE 5